This Is Our Firstborn Daughter Alara’s Story

 On February 18, 2025, at twenty-four weeks, doctors identified a concern.

-They told me you were swelling—your abdomen and legs.
+They found you were swelling—your abdomen and legs.
 You weighed two pounds, three ounces.

 They said we would find out after birth.